HBedwell24/Arduino-Turreted-Laser-Pointer-Device/README.md

 Android APK
 -------------------------------------------------------------------------
-In addition, the .apk has been provided within the root folder for the purpose of downloading the Android application to a local device.
+In addition, the .apk has been provided within the root folder for the purpose of downloading the Android application to a local device of the user's choice.